katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/ignores.rst

 Sanity tests are designed to improve code quality and identify common issues with content.
 When issues are identified during development, those issues should be corrected.

-As development of Ansible continues, sanity tests are expanded to detect issues that previous releases could not.
+As development of Assible continues, sanity tests are expanded to detect issues that previous releases could not.
 To allow time for existing content to be updated to pass newer tests, ignore entries can be added.
 New content should not use ignores for existing sanity tests.